WCSCourses/PRS2024/modules/Day4a.docx.md

 ### BridgePRS Scenario 1: Application of African GWAS weights to an African target group

 #### Create configuration file for the target-only analysis
 In this example we will run BridgePRS across chromosomes 1 - 22.
-The first required step is to generate the configuration file to run the single ancestry BridgePRS analysis we wish to run.
+The first required step is to generate the configuration file needed to run the desired single ancestry BridgePRS analysis.
 The following command should be run from the main directory:
 ```
 bridgePRS check pop -o out_config-AFR-single --pop AFR --sumstats_prefix data/pop_europe/sumstats/eur.chr --genotype_prefix data/pop_africa/genotypes/afr_genotypes --phenotype_file data/pop_africa/phenotypes/afr_pheno.dat
 ```